asccc/mumpitz/README.md

 ### hasClass(className)

-Checks if the first the collection element has the given class-name.
+Checks if the first element in the collection has the given class-name.

 ### removeClass(className)